kubeflow/community/repository-setup.md

 1. Configure prow for the repository by following these [instructions](https://github.com/kubeflow/testing#setting-up-a-kubeflow-repository-to-use-prow-)

-  * Create a prow_config.yaml file with the following contents
+  * Create a prow_config.yaml file with the following contents:

   ```
   workflows: []
   ```

-  * This file is sufficient to ensure the prow jobs pass but doesn't run any actual tests.
+  * This file is sufficient to ensure the prow jobs pass, but doesn't run any actual tests.

-  * When you are ready to actually add E2E tests you can follow [adding basic e2e tests](https://github.com/kubeflow/testing#adding-an-e2e-test-for-a-new-repository) to add a basic E2E test for your repository
+  * When you are ready to actually add E2E tests, you can follow [adding basic e2e tests](https://github.com/kubeflow/testing#adding-an-e2e-test-for-a-new-repository) to add a basic E2E test for your repository

   * See kubeflow/testing#11 for work creating generating tests for things like lint.